Magyartanulas/magyartanulas.github.io/Section8.md

 **Things to note:**

+* Possessions are usually referred to with the definite article.
 * Multiple possessions is almost the same, just with an addied `-i`.
 * Because of this, plural case is not used with the possessive.
 * There are some similarities with indicative verb conjugation.
 E.g. `-nk` endings match 1st person plural indef present conjugation `-nk`.